Large Deviations for Stochastic Porous Media Equation on General Measure Spaces: Proof of Theorem

-The proof of Theorem 4.1 is a generalization of \cite[Theorem 3.1]{RWX}, and the main difference is that there is no diffusion term but one more drift term in \eref{eq:29}, so according extra estimates about the drift term are needed.
+The proof of Theorem 4.1 is a generalization of \cite[Theorem 3.1]{RWX}, and the main difference is that there is no diffusion term but one more drift term in \eref{eq:29}, so appropriate estimates on the drift term are needed.
 To prove Theorem 4.1, we need to consider the following approximating equations for \eref{eq:29}: